 - Address 608-2 Jozankei Minami-ku, Sapporo, Hokkaido

 Hours: Indian Food 11:00 AM - 9:00 PM L.O., Jingisukan & Soba 11:00 AM - 2:00 PM L.O., 5:00 PM - 8:00 PM L.O.

-Enjoy the Large Snow Igloo with Charcoal Grilled Jingisukan During Winter
+Hoheikyo Onsen in Winter: Enjoy the Huge Igloo with Charcoal Grilled Jingisukan!

-From late January to mid-March a large snow igloo is made at Hoheikyo Onsen’ Second Parking Lot.
+From late January to mid-March a large snow igloo is made at Hoheikyo Onsen’s Second Parking Lot.
 How big is it?
-Well it’s this big!
+Well, it’s this big!

 You can enter freely and look around.
 Also you can enjoy charcoal grilled Jingisukan inside the snow igloo!

 Entering the snow igloo, we were surprised at how securely it was made, and it was quite warm inside.
-It’s probably because it’s not effected by the wind blowing outside.
+It’s probably because it’s not affected by the wind blowing outside.